Neurogenic Bladder Specialist in Enfield, CT

 - Medications to relax muscles

-When you develop the symptoms of a neurogenic bladder, call Gerard Pregenzer Urology or schedule an appointment online.
+When you develop the symptoms of a neurogenic bladder, call Pregenzer Urology or schedule an appointment online.